davidpots/playsongnotes/_lessons/71 [Harry Styles] Meet Me In The Hallway.md

 {% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title pdf_for_sale = page.pdf_for_sale musicnotes_url = page.musicnotes_url %}

-## Notes on my approach to this song

-Straight up, this isn't meant to be 100% accurate to how it's played on the album.
-It's damn close, and these chords will let you play along with the album -- but I have no interest in capturing a perfect record of every single note played on every instrument heard on the studio version (there's too much going on, I'm not good enough, etc).
-Rather, I want to show you how I enjoy playing this song.
-If this helps you, fantastic!
-If you think this is garbage and sacrilege, I emplore you to look elsewhere.

 ## Chord Progressions